 Compost Bin – This site includes plans on how to build the bin.
-I would make it 3 bins because I love the idea of turning one bin to another and having the 3rd bin for the ready compost to use, but 2 will also work.
+I would make it 3 bins because I love the idea of turning one bin into another and having the 3rd bin for the ready compost to use, but 2 will also work.
 Chicken wire is a great cheap alternative to keeping it all intact.

 Kindling/firewood holder 2 This was made using 2 halves, but you can use a single or cut out the middle of a cinder block and stack them.
 Remember to seal seams if you cut it in half.

 - BEST GRILL ACCESSORY for barbecuing small foods like onions, peppers, mushrooms and shrimp